-Our collaborators Dr Martin J. Stoddart and Professor Mauro Alini at the AO Research Institute in Davos, Switzerland are working to fine-hone Cord Lining Stem Cell differentiation into osteocytes and chondrocytes, and Professor James Richardson at Keele University in Staffordshire, England is researching clinical transplant applications for cartilage repair.
+We are working with collaborators at the Singapore General Hospital to fine-hone Cord Lining Stem Cell differentiation into osteocytes and chondrocytes, as well as investigating clinical transplant applications for cartilage repair.
 The FBM Regenerative Biology and Medicine JSC in Hanoi, Vietnam is also researching Cord Lining Stem Cells for cartilage repair and replacement.

 Future applications include the integration of Cord Lining Stem Cells or Cell Free Conditioned Media into synthetic bone grafts (used to fill bone defects after loss from tumour or trauma) to optimize synthetic bone graft take.
 This will reduce or even remove the need for painful bone graft harvest from other parts of the body.